-Bryce G. Hoffman is an author, speaker, strategic advisor, and management consultant who believes that individuals have the power to transform companies and cultures with the right processes.
+Bryce G. Hoffman is an author, speaker, consultant, and strategic advisor who believes that individuals have the power to transform companies and cultures with the right processes.

 Hoffman wrote the bestselling book American Icon: Alan Mulally and the Fight to Save Ford Motor Company, which has become a manual for leaders who want to transform their companies.
 His latest book, Red Teaming: How Your Business Can Conquer the Competition by Challenging Everything, was just published by Crown Business in the United States and Little, Brown and Company in the United Kingdom.
 It will be published later in 2017 by Hayakawa Shobo in Japan, with Chinese and Korean editions following in 2018.

 Red teaming is a system developed by the U.S. military and intelligence agencies to make critical and contrarian thinking part of an organization’s strategic planning process.
 In 2015, Hoffman became the first civilian to graduate from the U.S. Army’s Red Team Leader Program at the University of Foreign Military and Cultural Studies at Fort Leavenworth, Kansas.

 As president of Red Team Thinking, Hoffman now teaches companies around the world how to use the same approach to strengthen their plans, stress-test their strategies, identify missed opportunities and expose hidden threats in order to help them succeed in today’s rapidly changing global economy.
 He also teaches companies how to use the same management system Alan Mulally used to save Ford and Boeing to drive accountability, foster teamwork, and achieve their strategic goals.